WiRCA/ARCA-tool/README.md

     - Adding corrective actions for causes
   - Sharing RCA Cases by email
   - Users can be invited even if they do not have an account
-  - Cause-effect diagrams can be made simultaneously by multiple people, colloboratively
+  - Cause-effect diagrams can be made simultaneously by multiple people, collaboratively
   - Causes can be downloaded as a cvs file
   - Causes and corrective actions can be monitored through a separate monitoring view
     - Search can be filtered with multiple ways